 His compositions have been performed at festivals throughout the U.S.A., in Canada, Japan, Australia, and New Zealand, three times at “Moravian Autumn” the Brno International Music Festival in the Czech Republic, and at the Festival Internacional Alfonso Reyes in Monterrey, Mexico.
 Several of his works, affiliated with BMI, are published by Borik Press and recorded on Centaur Records.
 His writing has appeared in several journals and in three published books.

 Clark earned a Doctor of Musical Arts degree from The University of Michigan in 1976.
 He studied composition with Pulitzer Prize winner Leslie Bassett and was trombonist for Contemporary Directions, Michigan’s Rockefeller Foundation supported new music repertory ensemble.
-He has also studied trombone with virtuoso trombonist Stuart Dempster.

 After teaching at The University of Michigan, Indiana University, Pacific Lutheran University, and for 10 summers at the National Music Camp in Interlochen, Michigan, in 1976 Dr. Clark joined the music faculty of the University of North Texas.
 There he developed the New Music Performance Lab and served as Chair of the Doctor of Musical Arts program and Director of the Center for Experimental Music and Intermedia.

 He went on to serve eight years as Associate Dean for Academic Affairs and one year as Interim Dean of the UNT College of Music.
 In those administrative roles, he helped found the Texas Center for Music and Medicine, the Center for Shenkerian Studies, the Artist Certificate in Music Performance program, and the “ASPIRE” programs promoting academic success and student retention.
 He retired from UNT in 2004 and holds the title Professor Emeritus at that institution.